Studio-Plus/Technology-Pack-Public-Board/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest something for the game
 title: ''
-labels: ''
+labels: feature request
-assignees: ''
+assignees: 404CoderNotFound

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Feature description**
+Describe the requested feature.
+Is it a new spawnable item?
+Is it a new map?
+A new mechanic or system?
+How does it work?

+**Feature purpose**
+Describe the purpose here.
+What made you request this feature?
+What is its purpose?
+Are you sure it doesn't already exist in some form?

 **Additional context**
 Add any other context or screenshots about the feature request here.